ColeHoffmann/Boolean-Gurus/Project 2/readme.txt

 find the edited pages in the navigation section on the top right corner of each edited page.
 The website incoperated designs considers the mobile devices with vertical screens.
-The website also features dark backgrounds and colored tables and lists to make reading easier on a mordern moniter and phones with OLED screens.
+The website also features dark backgrounds and colored tables and lists to make reading easier on a modern monitors and phones with OLED screens.
 The website also have a side navigation bar enabling visitors to easily navigate different pages of the website.
 The website include almost all the informations available at his orginal site.
 The website